Widerøe Flight 710: Investigation

 The Accident Investigation Board Norway was informed about the accident at 21:10.
 Four members of the investigation commission were appointed, consisting of leader Lieutenant General Wilhelm Mohr, Pilot Hallvard Vikholt, Lieutenant Colonel Asbjørn Stein and Chief-of-Police Arnstein Øverkil.
 Because of poor weather conditions, the commission was not assembled in Brønnøy until 15:00 on 7 May.
 The same day the National Criminal Investigation Service arrived to assist AIBN.
 Six people appointed by the Canadian Aviation Safety Board, including representatives from de Havilland Canada and Pratt & Whitney Canada, were sent to aid the investigation.
 Four representatives from Widerøe were available for consultation with the commission.
 The investigation commission was later supplemented by psychologist Grethe Myhre and Øverkil replaced by Arne Huuse.

-The VOR/DME system was tested by the Civil Aviation Administration on 7 May and found to be working correctly.
+The VOR/DME system was tested by the Civil Aviation Administration of Norway on 7 May and found to be working correctly.
 AIBN established a base of operations at the hangar at Brønnøysund Airport and used a helicopter to freight the pieces of the wreck there and bodies to Trondheim University Hospital for identification.
 Technical investigations started on 9 May.
 The aircraft was equipped with a flight data recorder and a cockpit voice recorder.
 Both were found intact and were decoded at the Air Accidents Investigation Branch in the United Kingdom.
 Improper use of the microphone made it difficult to hear the captain's voice, but it was possible to reconstruct the conversations and line of events.
 A memorial service was held on 10 May and was attended by Prime Minister Gro Harlem Brundtland.
 The last Home Guard personnel concluded their work on 11 May and the police concluded their investigations at Torghatten on 13 May.

-In May 2013 the investigation board was made aware that two passengers each had their Mobira NMT-450 mobile telephone with them on the flights.
-As this had not been mentioned in the original report, AIBN conducted a review of the issue and especially if the telephones could have influenced the vertical navigation.
+In May 2013, the investigation board was made aware that two passengers each had Mobira Talkman 450 mobile telephones with them on the flights.
+As this had not been mentioned in the original report, AIBN conducted a review of the issue and especially if these telephones could have influenced the vertical navigation.
 They concluded in December that this was not the case, as there were no indications of interferences and that there are no instances where electromagnetic interference has been a contributing cause to an aviation accident.